A Chance Encounter

 "But worse," Goldfur added.

 Goldfur looked down at the floor.
-In hir mind shi saw two Darkstars: the one who saved Silverbolt and the one in the tavern wielding a cricket bat.
-And a third, the Gramma Aurora so obviously and fiercely loved.
-How could they all be the same person?
+In hir mind shi saw two Darkstars: the one who saved Silverbolt, the one Longstocking and Aurora so obviously and fiercely loved... and another, standing in a pub, wielding a cricket bat.
+How could they be the same person?